rishavjha62/my-notes/inbox/2025-06-14_kubernetes-basics.md

 - Replication with ReplicaSet YAML:

-> [!NOTE] The selector field in spec makes it different from
+> The selector field in spec makes it different from ReplicationController
-> ReplicationController

 ```yml
 apiVerison: apps/v1